h2non/toxy/README.md

 It was mainly created for fuzz/evil testing purposes.
 It becomes particulary useful in fault tolerant and resilient systems,tipically in service-oriented distributed architectures, where `toxy` may act as intermediate proxy between services.

+**toxy** allows you to plug in [poisons](#poisons), optionally filtered by [rules](#rules), which basically can intercept and alter the HTTP flow as you want performing multiple actions in the middle of that process, for instance, limiting the bandwidth, injecting a TCP jitter or replying with a custom error or status code.

 Runs in [node.js](http://nodejs.org)/[io.js](https://iojs.org).
 Compatible with [connect](https://github.com/senchalabs/connect)/[express](http://expressjs.com).
 Built on top of [rocky](https://github.com/h2non/rocky), a full-featured, middleware-oriented HTTP/S proxy.